 High blood sugar from diabetes impairs the immune system, making it harder for your body to fight off infections.

-Chronic vaginal yeast infections are particularly common in women with untreated diabetes because the extra sugar in their blood encourages yeast to grow, says Mark Guido, M.D., an endocrinologist with Novant Health Forsyth Endocrine Consultants in Winston Salem, N.C.
+Chronic vaginal yeast infections are particularly common in women with untreated diabetes because the extra sugar in their blood encourages yeast to grow, says Mark Guido, M.D., an endocrinologist with Novant Health Forsyth Endocrine Consultants in Winston Salem, North Carolina.

 Bajaj says primary care doctors don’t always think about the link between chronic infections and diabetes.
-So if you have repeat infections, he recommends that you ask to be screened.
+If you have repeat infections, he recommends that you ask to be screened.